 Remember to shut the fountain off before doing any work with it.
 Failing to do so can result in injuries or broken equipment, especially if the basin is draining but the pump is still trying to move water.

-The process of draining a fountain does not have to be difficult.
+The process of draining an outdoor water fountain does not have to be difficult.
 Most modern models include a small plug somewhere near the bottom, especially if the fountain is made of plastic or another synthetic material.
 In this case, all the owner needs to do is pull the plug.
 Some time should be given to allow all of the water to drain thoroughly.
-At this point, the fountain can be cleaned as well.
+At this point, the outdoor water fountain can be cleaned as well.

 If neither of the other options work, it’s time to use a siphon.
 A siphon works using basic physics, which say that fluid can be removed from a body of water using a segment of horizontal tubing.
 For example, the standard garden hose.